Get Help in Finding the Right Drug Rehab Program

 Verify Your Addiction Treatment Coverage

 After your insurance plan has been reviewed, the facility will discuss any additional costs in order to complete the entire program.
-Each treatment center differs on which kinds of payments it accepts.
+Each of our treatment center differs on which kinds of payments it accepts.
 Some will only take out-of-pocket payments, while others will offer financing and, possibly, scholarship options.

 Why You Need Long-Term Treatment to Get Sober